alokkumarr/my-big-project-/doc/operations.md

         cd saw-services-*
         ./deploy <config>

-2. Go to /opt/saw/service/conf : open application.conf in your favorite editor & change the below attribute value accordingly

-   `metadata = {
-  path = "/main/metadata"
-  zookeeper-quorum = "mapr01.bda.poc.velocity-va.sncrcorp.net,mapr02.bda.poc.velocity-   va.sncrcorp.net,mapr03.bda.poc.velocity-va.sncrcorp.net,mapr04.bda.poc.velocity-va.sncrcorp.net,mapr05.bda.poc.velocity-va.sncrcorp.net,mapr06.bda.poc.velocity-va.sncrcorp.net,mapr07.bda.poc.velocity-va.sncrcorp.net,mapr08.bda.poc.velocity-va.sncrcorp.net,mapr09.bda.poc.velocity-va.sncrcorp.net,mapr10.bda.poc.velocity-va.sncrcorp.net"
-  user = "mapr"
-} `

-3. Then change spark related attributes under
-   `spark = {....}`

-4. Then change elastic search related attributes under
-  `es = {
-  host = "10.48.22.179"
-  timeout = 30
-  port = 9200
-  username = "elastic"
-  password = "xuw3dUraHapret"
-  protocol = "http"
-}`

-   `Note: It does not support https protocol`

-5. Now before executing step 6 i.e. start the service You need to change or make sure that one vm argument has right value in the script i.e esproxy URL ` -Durl=http://saw03.bda.poc.velocity-va.sncrcorp.net:9200/ `
+3. Now before executing step 6 i.e. start the service You need to change or make sure that one vm argument has right value in the script i.e esproxy URL ` -Durl=http://saw03.bda.poc.velocity-va.sncrcorp.net:9200/ `

-6. Configure a URL in a front-end proxy to point to port 9200 of the host that SAW Services has been installed on.
+4. Configure a URL in a front-end proxy to point to port 9200 of the host that SAW Services has been installed on.
 This URL should then be used to configure the endpoints in the SAW web front-end.